 Skip to main content

-2. Rename the file to unpackerr and make it executable: chmod +x unpackerr
+2. Extract the gz file with gunzip (or whatever), rename it to unpackerr and make it executable: chmod +x unpackerr

 3. Download the example config file, or generate one.